 Being told a same-sex spouse can’t visit or disallowing sexual relationships within the community violates residents’ rights.

-Resources to Help Gay Seniors Overcome Those Challenges
+Resources To Help Gay Seniors Overcome Those Challenges

 The good news is that change continues to happen for the LGBT community, and this applies to seniors as well.